 The Music Education program is run jointly by the Music Department and by the Hunter College School of Education.
 There is a basic core of education courses taught by the School of Education, two methods courses taught by the Music Department, additional required courses taught by the Music Department, and one semester of student teaching.
 A total of 40 to 42 credits must be taken in order to graduate.
 In certain cases, a maximum of 12 credits in music courses transferred from other institutions might be accepted towards the MA in Music Education; see the Hunter College Graduate Catalogue and the music department Graduate Adviser for details.
 In certain cases, substitutions for some required music classes may be made in consultation with the music department Graduate Adviser.

 Prospective and current Music TEP students should be sure to review all of the additional and important information about the Music Education program that is found on the School of Education's website, including information about School of Education course pre-requisites and co-requisites.
-The School of Education's adviser for the Music Education program is Associate Dean Carla Asher.
-Questions relating to School of Education matters should be directed to her at .
+The School of Education's adviser for the Music Education program is Associate Dean Matthew Caballero.
+Questions relating to School of Education matters should be directed to him at firstname.lastname@example.org.

 All required classes are offered at night.
 However, several of those classes involve fieldwork (observing classes of public school students during the day).
 In addition, during the one required semester of student teaching, you are assigned all day, every day to an elementary school for one half of the semester and to a secondary school for the other half of the semester.
 All fieldwork and student teaching is done in the New York City Schools.